NeKzor/autorender/README.md

 - Operating system does not enter sleep mode
 - Operating system does not power off
 - Network connection is stable
-- There is nothing else that could interrupt the autorender
+- There is nothing else that could interrupt the autorender client

 ### Proxy Example with Nginx + Certbot